Reliable Cellular Automata with Self-Organization: Some simulations

-where $s_{i}$ are some strings.
-The names $\Param_{i}$ are allowed to be used in the rules.
-Let us even agree that the whole program is nothing but a sequence of such definitions, where the first string $s_{0}$ is the sequence of all the rules.
-In this case, using the name $\Param_{0}$ in the rules is a kind of self-reference , but its interpretation is clear since it denotes a definite string.
+where \( s_{i} \) are some strings.
+The names \( \Param_{i} \) are allowed to be used in the rules.
+This has the advantage that even if we use, say, \( \Param_{1} \) twice in a rule, this does not make the rule much longer, even if the value of the parameter is a long string.

+Parameters will have descriptive names: say, we might write \( \Height \) for \( \Param_{1} \), when \( \Param_{1} \) indicates the level in a hierarchy of simulations.
+Parameters will always be used via the function

+which writes the string value of parameter \( \Param \) to location \( \loc \).
+This can be implemented as a subrule, via the primitive access function